django/deps/draft/table_value_expression.rst

 * This happens because Django renders the annotation in the ``SELECT`` clause.
   That is valid for scalar expressions.

-But this breaks when we are dealing with multi-columns results. for example:
+But this breaks when we are dealing with multi-column results.
+For example:

 .. code-block:: python
    first_object = Cohort.objects.order_by("id").values("subject", "duration")[:1]